monkeytypegame/monkeytype/CONTRIBUTING.md

 1. Inside the backend folder, copy `example.env` to `.env` in the same directory.

+   1. If necessary, uncomment the lines in the `.env` file to use credentials to login to MongoDB.

 1. Optional - Install [MongoDB-compass](https://www.mongodb.com/try/download/compass?tck=docs_compass).
 This tool can be used to see and manipulate your data visually.
    1. To connect, type `mongodb://localhost:27017` in the connection string box and press connect.
 The monkeytype database will be created and shown` after the server is started`.